Fun Groundhog Shadow Craft – Get Your Free Template!

 - Scissors

-- Groundhog template (unlock the image at the end of the post to go to the download page)
+- Groundhog template (click the “click here to get your freebies” image at the end of the post)

 Directions

-Start by downloading and printing the template.
+Start by printing the template.
 Once the template is printed, gather the materials for this fun activity.
 Get those scissors ready, and let’s help the kids bring this groundhog to life!

 First, encourage your child to glue the belly to the center of the body.